igor-yamamoto/mirror/README.md

 mirror = Mirror(ground, mirror=mirror_df, score=scoring)
 ```

+All the demonstrations can be found at `demo/`.

 ## Installing

 As of now, the package is not published on the PiPy repository.
 It can be mannually installed as a wheel package by: